 - For participating visitors or faculty, staff, and students while traveling.

 - Eduroam (education roaming) is the secure worldwide federated network access service developed for the international research and education community.

-- For instructions on connecting to Eduroam, please visit our website here.
+- For instructions on connecting to Eduroam, please visit the Connect webpage.